Belize travel guide

 Passport validity requirements

 To enter Belize, your passport must have an ‘expiry date’ more than 3 months after the date you arrive.
-Some airlines may refuse entry if the expiry date is not more than 6 months after the date you arrive.
+Some airlines may refuse boarding if the expiry date is not more than 6 months after the date you arrive.

 Check with your travel provider to make sure your passport and other travel documents meet their requirements.
 Renew your passport if you need to.